Padres top Dodgers as fans throw baseballs, trash at San Diego players - KESQ

 By Jacob Lev and Brad Lendon, CNN

-(CNN) — The San Diego Padres hit a record-tying six home runs Sunday night to smash the Los Angeles Dodgers in a Major League baseball playoff game marred by fans in Dodger Stadium throwing what appeared to be baseballs, and then trash, at Padres’ players.
+(CNN) — The San Diego Padres hit a record-tying six home runs Sunday night to smash the Los Angeles Dodgers 10-2 in a Major League Baseball playoff game marred by fans in Dodger Stadium throwing what appeared to be baseballs, and then trash, at Padres players.

-San Diego evened their best-of-five National League Division Series with LA at a game apiece behind the six homers, two of them by right-fielder Fernando Tatis Jr., who was one of two Padres outfielders who had objects thrown in their direction in the bottom of the seventh inning.
+San Diego evened its best-of-five National League Division Series with LA at a game apiece behind the six homers, two of them by right-fielder Fernando Tatis Jr. – one of two Padres outfielders who had objects thrown in their direction in the bottom of the seventh inning.

 With the Padres up 4-1 at the time, fans threw baseballs at Padres left-fielder Jurickson Profar while he was warming up in the outfield.